Build a Quality Home Library—Without Breaking Your Budget!

 For best results when shopping for used books, know what you want.
 My personal library numbers in the thousands, so I have to make sure I don’t duplicate what I already own.
 I keep a list of authors I am looking for, as well as specific books I’d like to replace with a better copy.

-If you are new to library-building, you may want to read some of the following books to help you get started (your local library should have copies of at least a few of these guides, as well as others):
+If you are new to library-building, you may want to read Who Should We Then Read I & II, by Jan Bloom of Books Bloom (I have consistently loved her recommendations).
+You’ll find more wonderful suggestions in the books below (your local library should have at least a few of these guides):

 • Books Children Love by Elizabeth Wilson